ait-testbed/attackmate/docs/source/playbook/commands/regex.rst

    must be a list of key-value pairs("variable-name": "$MATCH").
 The matches of the regular expressions are stored in temporary variables $MATCH.
 If the match is stored in a list or in a list of tuples the variablename will be numbered by the index.
-For examle: "$MATCH_0_0" for the first element in the first occurance.
+For example: "$MATCH_0_0" for the first element in the first occurance.
+The first match (even if there is only one) is indexed MATCH_0.
    If the regex-command does not match, no output variable will be set!

    .. note::